 There is a lot of good information in knowledge bases.
 They’re often forums, but other times they’re collections of articles on how to do things.
-You can get content ideas from the articles; but if it’s also a forum, you can see what people are asking that isn’t found in the knowledge base.
-Then you can provide the answers.
+You can get content creation ideas from the articles; but if it’s also a forum, you can see what people are asking that isn’t found in the knowledge base.
+Then, provide the answers.

 See if there are support forums in your industry.
 Check out your competitor websites or look in your own support forum.
-Find questions and provide the answers.
+Find questions there for inspired content ideas.

 Do customers leave reviews for you?
 We mentioned that you can tap into customer service; but if you get reviews via email or on your website, it’s a great source of ideas for content.

 Any questions your customers ask can lead to content, but also pay attention to the language your customers use.
-It might differ from the terms you use.
-Always use the terms your customers use when they’re discussing your industry and product.
+It might differ from the words you use.
+Always use the words your customers use when discussing your industry and product.